apache/doris-website/versioned_docs/version-2.0/admin-manual/data-admin/recyclebin.md

     ADMIN SET FRONTEND CONFIG ("recover_with_empty_tablet" = "true");
     ```

-    * Note: You can first check whether the current version supports this parameter through the `SHOW FRONTEND CONFIG;` command.
+    * Note: You can first check whether the current version supports this parameter through the `ADMIN SHOW FRONTEND CONFIG;` command.

 3. A few minutes after the setup is complete, you should see the following log in the Master FE log `fe.log`: